 Do you want to help ensure that families in your community have access to nutritious food?

 Would your food pantry, church, synagogue, senior center, agency, or business be a good place to provide outreach materials for food resources and food stamp application assistance?

 Food stamps, federally known as the Supplemental Nutrition Assistance Program (SNAP), is the first line of defense against hunger.
-It enables eligible households to pay for groceries—literally putting food on the table for more millions of Americans and fueling better, healthier lives.
+It enables eligible households to pay for groceries—literally putting food on the table for millions of Americans and fueling better, healthier lives.

-Hunger Free Colorado was launched in 2009 to ensure that every Coloradan has access to adequate, nutritious food.
-As part of our work, we provide training, tools and support to community partners throughout the state, in order to make food stamps and other food resources more accessible to individuals and families.
+As part of our work to every Coloradan has access to adequate, nutritious food, the Hunger Free Colorado team provides training, tools and support to community partners throughout the state, in order to make food stamps and other food resources more accessible to individuals and families.

 - SNAP Outreach training program